maxpou/docker-symfony/README.md

 * Logs (Kibana): [symfony.dev:81](http://symfony.dev:81)
 * Logs (files location): logs/nginx and logs/symfony

+## Customize

+If you want to add optionnals containers like Redis, PHPMyAdmin... take a look on [doc/custom.md](doc/custom.md).

 ## How it works?

 Have a look at the `docker-compose.yml` file, here are the `docker-compose` built images: